Craig McGallion begins his fourth season as the linebackers coach and recruiting coordinator at Lamar University.

 From 1989-93, McGallion spent time in the Cy-Fair Independent School District at both Cy-Fair HS and Cy-Creek HS.
 He mentored future NFL Pro Bowl selection Sam Adams, who played at Texas A&M, along with Shane Rink, who starred at Texas, while at Cy-Creek.

 McGallion was a three-year letterman and two-year starter at noseguard at the University of Houston.
 He received his bachelor's degree in Education from UH in 1984.

-McGallion graduated from Silsbee HS in 1979.
-He was an all-state selection at linebacker who was also a member of his father's 1977 Tiger team that reached the state semifinals.
+McGallion graduated from Silsbee HS in 1979 and was an all-state selection at linebacker who was also a member of the 1977 Tiger team that reached the state semifinals.
 He also played in the 1979 Texas High School All-Star Game.